 Profanity/lewd behavior are defined as behavior that goes beyond generally accepted rules of common courtesy, common decency, and common sense.
 Profanity is not allowed on school grounds or at any school function.

-Bottom line: Once the bell rings to start your class, power down your phone, put it in your backpack, and focus on the learning.
+Bottom line: Once the bell rings to start class, power down your device, place it in the classroom holder, and focus on the learning.

 During social time - any moment in the school day that your class is NOT in session - use your devices responsibly.
 Connect.
 Catch up.
 Check and respond to your messages.